The race is run under FRA rules, therefore:

 If you retire, you MUST report back to race control at the finish on the rugby pitch.
 Please ensure you do this, as nobody wants to spend hours out hunting for people who are already enjoying a nice hot bath at home!

-No entries will be taken on the day.
-Race registration, opens at 9:30am and will be upstairs in the Rugby Club to collect your number.
+Race registration, opens at 9:30am and will be upstairs in the North Ribblesdale Rugby Club (Settle).

 The race has a bit of everything – grassy paths, tarmac at the beginning and end, rocky paths, tussocky moorland, and it includes some steep climbs and descents.
 The terrain is very uneven in places.
 The biggest descent is off High Hill towards the end, and there is a water and first aid station at the bottom of this hill at the road crossing.